theartofnowt/boris-bikes/README.md

 **Collaborators:** chuk-chuk & Midge's pair up

 ## Getting started
- to be completed
+ to be completed . not really because i cant be bothered

 ## Usage

-to be completed
+to be completed same here

 ## Running tests

-to be completed
+to be completed and here